ochwajunior/CocaCola_3Statement_Financial_Model/README.md

 How to View

-You can download the Excel file directly from GitHub or preview the CSVs online.
+You can download the Excel file directly from GitHub

 Created by James Rogers Ochwa Jr.